Why is the sky blue? Why does the sky matter?

 Ben asked his wife Judy Grimmer and friends Sascha Bopp and Chris Frye to help him flesh out the idea.
 The project sounded like a portal to something.
 But a portal to what?
 After long consideration they decided to build an interactive educational platform together called SkyDay so artists and scientists could collaborate on global initiatives that would teach about how our sky functions and what its vulnerabilities are and encourage participants to think of themselves as being part of a global family with a shared problem to solve.
 To guide these initiatives they created a SkyTeam - a team of artists and scientists charged with advising on the development of SkyDay initiatives.
 Astronaut and artist Nicole Stott and Northwestern University climate scientist Daniel Horton were the first to join and together they worked to define SkyDay's educational goals.
 Soon afterwards they were joined by atmospheric scientist, University of Illinois Professor and IPCC lead author Don Wuebbles, scientist, poet and lecturer in science communication Sam Illingworth and poet, performer and producer Dan Simpson.

-SkyDay is the name of our organization but it is also an annual celebration of our sky held on September 21.
+SkyDay is the name of our educational platform but it is also an annual celebration of our sky held on September 21.
 The first Sky Day was on September 21, 2017 with the inauguration of SkyDayProject - a global citizen artwork in which people all over the world stop for a moment, look up at our sky and reflect on what it means to us all while they document it’s dynamic changes in photography.
 They then post their photos to the SkyDayProject mosaic at skydayproject.org.
 That day schools and organizations took part all over the world.
 Ben, Nicole Stott and Daniel Horton were interviewed on WBEZ Chicago’s Worldview program (listen) and Chicago’s great Adler Planetarium hosted a beautiful three day installation of SkyDayProject over Sky Day weekend September 22 - 24, 2017.